Samuel Swinton Jacob: Career

 Jacob was commissioned into the Bombay Artillery in 1858, qualifying five years later as a surveyor and engineer.
 After initial service with the Bombay Staff Corps in the Public Works Department, and a brief spell with the Aden Field Force in 1865–6, he was appointed in 1867 as chief engineer of the state of Jaipur in Rajasthan, India.
 He was to spend the remainder of his working life in this position until he retired at the age of 71.

-At the time he became chief engineer and took charge of the public works department of the Jaipur it had only been in existence for seven years, having been founded in 1860.
+At the time he became chief engineer and took charge of the Public Works Department of Jaipur, it had only been in existence for seven years, having been founded in 1860.

 He was promoted to lieutenant-colonel on 6 February 1885, and to colonel on 26 February 1889.
 During the summer of 1902, he accompanied the Maharaja of Jaipur as a political officer during a visit to the United Kingdom to attend the Coronation of King Edward VII and Queen Alexandra.
 The coronation was originally scheduled for late June, but was postponed until 16 August 1902 when the King fell ill, prolonging their stay in London.